 While Cologuard and a colonoscopy can both be used as screening tests, they take two different approaches and provide different information.

-Cologuard tests for the symptoms of colon cancer and polyps.
+Cologuard detects proteins that may be shed from colon cancer and polyps.
 When your doctor performs a colonoscopy, they’re trying to find the polyps themselves.

 - can sometimes miss precancerous polyps in its screening, which is called a false negative